Seminar Notes

 WHY WE NEED REDEMPTION FROM JUDGMENT: SIN

 “Everyone who sins breaks the law; in fact, sin is lawlessness.”
+1 Yahukanon / John 3:4

 The Covenant (BRITH) Ex 20:1-17

-ASERETH HA’DABARIM (10 WORDS) Yahuah’s Covenant, our wedding vows:
+Yahuah’s Covenant, our wedding vows:

-“And Elohim spoke all these Words:
+“And Alahim spoke all these Words:

 2. You shall not make for yourself an idol in the form of anything in heaven above or on the Earth beneath or in the waters below.
-You shall not bow down to them or worship them; for I, Yahuah your Elohim, am a jealous Elohim, punishing the children for the sin of the fathers to the third and fourth generation of those who hate me, but showing love to a thousand [ generations] of those who love Me and keep My commandments.
+You shall not bow down to them or worship them; for I, Yahuah your Alahim, am a jealous Alahim, punishing the children for the sin of the fathers to the third and fourth generation of those who hate me, but showing love to a thousand [ generations] of those who love Me and keep My commandments.

 On it you shall not do any work, neither you, nor your son or daughter, nor your manservant or maidservant, nor your animals, nor the alien within your gates.
 For in six days Yahuah made the heavens and the earth, the sea, and all that is in them, and He rested on the seventh day.